TheyCallMeLinux/search_pattern/README.md

 Alternatively, you can run the script in interactive mode by adding the `--interactive` flag.
 In interactive mode, you will be prompted to enter the pattern and the directory to search in.
 The script does not store searches history therefore enhancing privacy.

-In your favorite terminal type,
+In your favorite terminal type:

 `python search_pattern.py --interactive`
  then press enter